arikrupnik/loose-end/README.md

 This part allows me to cut wing spar in two and the motor to pass through the wing, similar to mid-wing jet flighters like MiG-21 or F-16.

 ![Ready for Printing](ready-for-slicing.png)

+I print these models on a Prusa MK3S+ using Prusament PLA.
+I use PrusaSlicer.
+Key settings:

+* Most fuselage parts are single wall:
+  * Permieters: 1
+  * Horizontal Shells: top: 3, bottom: 1 (max shell thickness bottom: 0 to force single layer)
+  * Infill: 2%
+  * Pattern: Rectilinear
+  * Max Length of Infill Anchor: 0 (any other values seem to create arbitrarily long anchors; 3mm would be ideal)
+  * Brim: outer and inner, 3mm
+* Spar carrythrough:
+  * Perimeters: 3
+  * All other parameters at their defaults
+* MMT plug:
+  * Fill Pattern: concentric
+  * Top Fill Pattern: concentric
+  * Bottom Fill Pattern: concentric
+  * Brim width: 1.5mm (I leave the brim on; helps align plug in MMT)